Dice Coach & Instructors / Newsletter / Contact / Home

 Good luck!

-First is my daughter demonstrating the blanket roll grip:
+First demonstrating the blanket roll grip:

 newgrip1fbr.jpg (14314 bytes)